paulscherrerinstitute/ecmccfg/hugo/content/manual/PLC_cfg/syntax.md

 #                          );
 #     Copies data from source memmap to dest memmap.
 The memmap ids are defined by the
 #     order they are created (starting at 0).
 The smallest memmap size will define the
-#     amout of data copied.
+#     amount of data copied.
 Returns 0 for success or an error code.
 #
-#     Note: The mmId can be retrived by the bellow ecmc command (and feed into plc via macro):
+#     Note: The mmId can be retrieved by the bellow ecmc command (and feed into plc via macro):
 #        ecmcConfig "EcGetMemMapId(ec0.s11.mm.analogInputArray01)"
 #        epicsEnvSet(MM_CH_1_IN,${ECMC_CONFIG_RETURN_VAL})
 #